Ian Dunbar

-Ian Dunbar (born April 15, 1947) is a veterinarian, animal behaviorist, and dog trainer.
-He received his veterinary degree and a Special Honours degree in Physiology & Biochemistry from the Royal Veterinary College (London University), and a doctorate in animal behavior from the Psychology Department at UC Berkeley, where he researched the development of social hierarchies and aggression in domestic dogs.
+Ian Dunbar (born April 15, 1947) is a veterinarian, ethologist, and dog trainer.
+He received his veterinary degree and a Special Honours degree in Physiology & Biochemistry from the Royal Veterinary College (London University), and a doctorate in ethology from the Psychology Department at UC Berkeley, where he researched the development of social hierarchies and aggression in domestic dogs.

 Career

 In 1982, Dunbar designed and taught the world's very first off-leash puppy socialization and training classes titled SIRIUS Puppy Training.
 Subsequently, he created and developed the San Francisco SPCA's Animal Behavior Department, the American Kennel Club's Gazette "Behavior" column, which he wrote for seven years, and the K9 GAMES, which were first held in San Francisco in 1993 and continue as annual events in Japan and France.
 He hosted the popular UK television series Dogs With Dunbar for five seasons and has appeared on numerous radio and television programs, including the Today Show (US) and Dash Village (Japan).

 Over the past 35 years, Dunbar has given over 1000 seminars and workshops around the world for dog trainers and veterinarians in an effort to popularize off-leash puppy socialization classes, temperament modification, and owner-friendly and dog-friendly dog training.
 Additionally, Dunbar has consulted on a variety of movies—full-length features, documentaries and animation (including Pixar's UP) and he has twice spoken at the prestigious e.g. Conference.

 After he founded the Association of Pet Dog Trainers in 1993, Dunbar was inducted into the Dog Fancy Hall of Fame along with four of his heroes, James Herriot, Konrad Lorenz, Lassie, and Balto.
 Currently, Dunbar is President of the Association of Pet Dog Trainers Foundation, Top Dog of the Center for Applied Animal Behavior and Vice President of dogstardaily, an online, multi-media puppy raising and dog training website.

-He has authored numerous books and videos about puppy/dog behavior and training, including Before and After Getting Your Puppy, How To Teach A New Dog Old Tricks, and the SIRIUS Puppy Training video series.
+He has authored numerous books and videos about puppy/dog ethology and training, including Before and After Getting Your Puppy, How To Teach A New Dog Old Tricks, and the SIRIUS Puppy Training video series.